-Aortic aneurysms are most commonly caused by hardening of the arteries (atherosclerosis), but other causes include genetic conditions, infections, and injury.
+Aortic aneurysms are usually caused by hardening of the arteries (atherosclerosis).
+But other causes include genetic conditions, infections, and injury.

 Author: Healthwise Staff